microsoft/playwright/docs-src/api-body.md

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
 Passing zero timeout disables this.

+### param: Frame.check.selector = %%-input-selector-%%
+### option: Frame.check.force = %%-input-force-%%
+### option: Frame.check.noWaitAfter = %%-input-no-wait-after-%%
+### option: Frame.check.timeout = %%-input-timeout-%%

-#### method Frame.childFrames
+## method: Frame.childFrames
 - returns: <[Array]<[Frame]>>

-#### method Frame.click
+## method: Frame.click
-- %%-input-selector-%%
-- `options` <[Object]>
-  - %%-input-button-%%
-  - %%-input-click-count-%%
-  - %%-input-down-up-delay-%%
-  - %%-input-position-%%
-  - %%-input-modifiers-%%
-  - %%-input-force-%%
-  - %%-input-no-wait-after-%%
-  - %%-input-timeout-%%
 - returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully clicked.

 This method clicks an element matching `selector` by performing the following steps:
 1. Find an element match matching `selector`.
 If there is none, wait until a matching element is attached to the DOM.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to click in the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.